mika-s/mika-s.github.io/_posts/_drafts/2019-05-05-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

   , o.Id        AS OrderId
   , o.Date      AS Date
 FROM customer c
-  INNER JOIN ca_order o ON c.Id = o.CustomerId
+  INNER JOIN order o ON c.Id = o.CustomerId
 )
 SELECT *
 FROM customer_order_cte